 And so most students resign themselves to driving to classes each week, which is not easy if you have children and a full-time job.

-Community colleges have short enrollment windows, meaning you can’t begin your coursework any time you’d like year-round.
-They have a rigid enrollment structures that fit the typical Fall/Spring courses.
+Community colleges have short enrollment windows, meaning you can’t begin your coursework any time you’d like around the year.
+They have rigid enrollment structures that fit the typical Fall/Spring courses.

-Instead of learning when you want and how you want, you must wait for these small windows.
+Instead of learning when you want and how you want, you will need to wait for these small windows.

-Not all credits you take at a community college will necessarily be able to be transferred to a 4-year school.
+Not every credit you earn at a community college may be transferable to a four-year school.

-Yep, most people don’t realize that it’s not as easy as one would believe to get your eventual university to accept all of the community college courses for credit towards your degree.
+Yep, most people don’t realize that it’s not as easy to get your preferred university to accept all of the community college courses for credit toward your degree.

-That means one of two things: you’ll have less options when selecting your 4-year school, or you’ll have to take (and pay for) classes all over again.
+That means one of two things: you’ll have fewer options when selecting your 4-year school, or you’ll have to take (and pay for) classes all over again.

-Unfortunately, with so many students these government entities must serve, along with the reality of their small and shrinking budgets, the guidance and support is often lacking at community colleges and not what most students need to succeed.
+Unfortunately, due to the large number of students, these government entities are tasked with serving, coupled with the constraints of their modest and disturbing budgets, the guidance and support at community colleges often fall short of what most students require to thrive.

 Top 5 Best Alternatives to Community Colleges for 2022